freon4dsl/Freon4dsl/notes/svelte5.md

 ## Drag & drop

-1. The console logs in ListUtil.ts use `freId()`, assuming that elements are nodes, but alement can also be references (`FreNodeReference`).
+1. The console logs in ListUtil.ts use `freId()`, assuming that elements are nodes, but element can also be references (`FreNodeReference`).

     **FIXED** Changed the console logs to fix this.